 This is then usually followed with “Don’t you want to try for a girl?”
 No, I don’t.
+Two boys is fine by me.
 Is having a girl the prize all women desperately want?
 By the frequency at which I get asked this question, it appears so.
-I get asked this question TOO much as a mum of two boys you wouldn’t believe.

 I’ve had people say “Have you heard she’s having a girl?
-I’m SO pleased for her.”
+I’m so pleased for her.”
 Wow.
-Just be pleased she’s lucky enough to be pregnant and healthy.
+Cant we just be pleased she’s pregnant and healthy?

 Is it because we are all searching for that ‘mini-me’?

 Is it because we played with dolls growing up and now we get a real-life princess?

 Is it because we think we will get a best friend for life?
 Is it because people have the old fashion thought that you ‘lose your sons to their wives’?
 Please!

 Instagram can make you think you need things.
 To be cooler, more fashionable, more beautiful, happier.
 Truth is you don’t need anything.
 Except this.
 You need this.
 You need love and smiles.
 You need positive messages.
 You need to live in the real world.
 You need to not worry about what they’ve got and focus on what you’ve got or what you want.
 You need to be individual, true to yourself, have your own vibe.
 You will never, ever be happy chasing someone else’s ideal.
 Someone else’s fashion.
 Someone else’s life.
 Live yours, find yours and you won’t worry about any one else’s.
 Get to this place and jumpsuits as seen on XYZ will mean nothing to you. 😉